 - Desert Tortoise: The tortoise living in the desert regions also aestivate.
 They can easily tolerate the hot climate because of their shell, but they aestivate when the temperature exceeds a certain limit.
 They simply cover themselves from mud and get settled for the summer sleep.

 - Water-holding Frog: These amphibians have built the same mechanisms as lungfish.
 Thus, when the climate becomes insufferable, these frogs bury themselves deep underground and release mucus.
 This mucus hardens from the outside, making a cyst-like protective structure.
 This internal space remains filled with mucous, which prevents further dehydration.

 Key Differences Between Hibernation and Aestivation

-- A state of sleep during the winter season, to survive from the cold, scarcity of food and water is called as Hibernation.
-It is performed by the warm and cold-blooded animals.
-On the other hand, Aestivation is the type of summer sleep or state of inactivity during the summer season; it is performed by the cold-blooded animals in order to survive during the periods of heat or drought.
+- A state of sleep during the winter season to survive in the extreme cold is Hibernation.
+On the other hand, aestivation is summer sleep or a state of inactivity during the summer season.

-- Bats, insects, birds, mammals, etc. are the examples of the hibernating animals, whereas Bees, snails, earthworms, salamanders, frogs, earthworms, crocodiles, tortoise, etc. are the examples of the aestivating animals.
+- Bats, insects, birds, mammals, etc. are examples of hibernating animals.
+Whereas Bees, snails, earthworms, salamanders, frogs, earthworms, crocodiles, tortoises, etc. are examples of aestivating animals.

-In this article we studied about the hibernating animals as well as the animals who performed aestivation, we came across the importance of these activities.
+In this article, we studied hibernating animals as well as the animals who performed aestivation.
+We came across the importance of these activities.
 We also came to know the reason for such periods of sleep and why it becomes necessary for the animals living in such areas.